-Here are the projects that are currently happening in the Independent Living Program.
-These are projects that are funded or directly affiliated with the Office of Children's Services.
-There are lots of other programs that serve young people who are aging out of foster care that do not receive funding through this program.
-Check out Resources and Links to get information on those.
+There are several projects that are currently happening in the Independent Living Program that are funded or directly affiliated with the Office of Children's Services.
+Check out Resources and Links for information on additional resources.

 The Alaska Center for Resource Families (ACRF) provides training and support to foster parents of youth of all ages in Alaska.
 They have some special support to foster parents of youth preparing to age out of foster care.
 They have a wealth of materials and resources for helping build life skills and prepare youth to live self-sufficiently.
 They host Foster Parent Training seminars throughout the state that include special tracks for preparing young people to live on their own.
-They also offer support to foster parents who are using the Casey Life Skills Assessment (more on that below).
+They also offer support to foster parents who are using the Casey Life Skills Assessment.

-The assessment is very simple to take, takes only a few minutes to complete, and automatically provides an individual report of life skills.
+The assessment is very simple, takes only a few minutes to complete and automatically provides an individual report of life skills.
 It is designed to be taken by both youth and someone familiar with the youth, so that each person's perceptions about the young person's life skills can be compared.